MARY ANNE OLDFORD

 My doctor Suzanne George, MD, plus the top-notch sarcoma team at Dana-Farber and multiple other specialists, inspired me to do my research, empower myself, and improve my quality of life.
 I instinctively turned to my “survival tool belt” I’d cultivated throughout life’s trials.
 I checked out Dana-Farber’s Blum Resource Center, Zakim Center for Integrative Therapies, and Nutritional Services, and participated in expressive arts, meditation, reiki, reflexology, massage, and writing and spirituality groups, as well as a Cancer to Health group program.

 I also found Dana-Farber’s sarcoma support group, led by the dedicated Larissa Hewitt, LICSW, my social worker and mentor.
-One day, four of us ladies from Larissa’s group went out to lunch.
+One day, four ladies from Larissa’s group went out to lunch.
 From a few hours of sharing stories, the idea to create a sarcoma Facebook support group was born.
 After brainstorming with a few friends, I founded the Sarcoma Sunflower Brigade for us to keep in touch.
-Now, from the original group of four, we have more than 100 members!
+Now, from the original group of four, we have more than 2000 members!

 Although an online group, the Brigade can also be found “marching forward” at Dana-Farber, visiting each other in infusion or waiting areas, or meeting up in the café to make new sunflower relationships.
 I encourage members to celebrate life despite living with a cancer, like I do.
 For me, my best treatment plan is my grandchildren, and I love watching their excitement as we work together to illustrate personalized children’s books I’m writing for them.
 My relationship with my family is stronger than ever.